NYPL/ami-preservation/docs/pages/ami-specifications.md

 <a name="guidelines-preservation-master-files-all-groups"></a>
 ### Guidelines: Preservation master files, all groups
-  * Characteristics intrinsic to the broadcast standard of the source material, including frame rate, pixel aspect ratio, interlacing, resolution, and recording standard (NTSC, PAL, SECAM, etc.) should be preserved.
+  * Characteristics intrinsic to the broadcast standard of the source material, including frame rate, pixel aspect ratio, field dominance, resolution, and recording standard (NTSC, PAL, SECAM, etc.) should be preserved.
   * Signal extraction must be optimal, and carried out using the equipment and accessories that are appropriate for the original format characteristics.
   * The most direct and clean signal path must be used at all times from source to destination.
 There may be no devices inserted in the signal path that are not being used.
 If there are multiple destination formats being used in the transfer the signal path must be routed in parallel.
 No daisy-chaining of devices may occur.
   * The highest quality signal format (composite, S-Video, Component, SDI, etc.) available for the source media type must be used throughout the entirety of the signal path from source through destination.
 Exceptions to this must be explained and requested prior to performing the transfer.
   * Luminance, black, and color levels should be adjusted to existing color bars if they are present on tape and look accurate.
 If color bars are not present or are clearly inaccurate, preview each tape in order to adjust levels according to the content of the tape using known references (such as blue sky, known blacks and whites, flesh tone, etc.).
 Luma should be adjusted to fall within broadcast range (100 IRE max) and must not exceed 110 IRE.
   * The transfer should capture all content recorded on the original object, including any bars and tone, slates, or other material coming before the start of the recorded program.
   * The recording should run until the end of the recorded content (picture and sound).
 If this endpoint cannot be unambiguously determined, the recording should run until the end of the original object.
-  * If present on the source tape, closed captions must be captured.
+  * If present on the source tape, EIA-608 (line 21) closed captions must be captured.

 #### _Video preservation master sidecar files_

-**Closed Captions (.scc)**
+**EIA-608 (line 21) Closed Captions (.scc)**
-- If captions are present in the source object, a sidecar Scenarist Closed Caption File (.scc) must be created.
+- If EIA-608 (line 21) captions are present in the source object, a sidecar Scenarist Closed Caption File (.scc) must be created.
 - The file should follow the naming convention: `division_PrimaryID_v01_pm.scc`
 - Place the file alongside the video preservation master in the `PreservationMasters` directory.